You are at the top of the page

 The rack

-Anne Askew was put on the rack in order to get her to reveal the names of Protestant sympathisers.
+Anne Askew, a writer and Protestant preacher, was the only woman known to have been tortured at the Tower.
+She was charged with heresy and put on the rack to force her to reveal the names of those who shared her beliefs.
 The diary of her ordeal was smuggled out of the Tower:

 The scavenger's daughter